 Okay, unless you are ridiculously popular, that should get you only about 200-300 followers maximum, but it sets a solid foundation.
 You wouldn’t imagine how important those 300 actual followers are to potential followers.
 People are more likely to follow someone who already has a decent amount of followers, because hey, if a lot of people are following them, they must post worthwhile content, right?
 If you start the next couple of steps at 0 followers, your conquest to become a Z-List Instacelebrity has already failed.

 Great, you’ve got a couple hundred followers.
 How do you take this to the moon?
 I hate to tell you this but nothing comes easy.
 Get your fingers stretched and ready for hours and hours of interacting with people on Instagram.
 This means liking and commenting on hundreds of pictures per day, and probably following quite a few people.
-It sounds a bit like using a shotgun as a sniper rifle but if you’re smart about it, it won’t be.
+It sounds like using a shotgun as a sniper rifle but if you’re smart about it, it won’t be.

-When you like pictures, like pictures from smaller, personal accounts rather than already large travel pages.
-These people are more likely to actually check their notifications and when they do, they’ll see *catchy username with awesome profile picture*.
+When you like pictures, like pictures from smaller, personal accounts rather than large travel pages.
+These people are more likely to check their notifications and when they do, they’ll see *catchy username with awesome profile picture*.
 Will this work with everyone?
 Nope, but if you get even a 5% success rate from this, that’s 25 followers per day if you like 500 pictures.
 With a catchy username and picture, 5% can easily be 25%.
-If you go about this strategically, your chances of gaining more and more followers just keep increasing.
-Look through hashtags and pick ones that relate to your theme and then just go on a liking spree.
+If you go about this strategically, your chances of getting more and more followers just keep increasing.
+Look through hashtags and pick ones that relate to your theme and then go on a liking spree.
 We’ve all played Flappy Bird or Doodlejump before, except this time, when you’re tapping away at your phone screen, you’re actually getting something out of it.
 You don’t even need to look at the pictures you’re liking.
 Scroll, double tap, repeat.

 Commenting on pictures is a bit trickier.
 Before, I would say don’t even bother doing this at all.
 Mass-commenting is much more time-consuming than mass-liking, and differences in returns were hard to quantify.
 However now, with Instagram’s new algorithm, the game has been changed.
 I wouldn’t even bother commenting on anything posted by big accounts because it would simply get buried as soon as someone else commented seconds later.